-This “Secret Ingredient” Mint Fudge is an dairy-free fudge recipe that is colored with a surprise ingredient–can you guess what it is?
-This is a sugar-free fudge that you can for sure feel good about eating–all natural healthful ingredients, and no cooking involved either!
+This “Secret Ingredient” Mint Fudge is a dairy-free fudge recipe that is colored with a surprise ingredient–can you guess what it is?
+This is a sugar-free fudge that you can for sure feel good about eating–all natural healthful ingredients and no cooking involved either!

 If you’re like me, having healthy snacks around is a must to keep you on track with your special diet, and they need to be low carb if you are dealing with candida.
 Some of our favorites include my Homemade Protein Bars, Green Bean Chips, Almond Joy Bars, and “Dorito®” Popcorn, but this healthy fudge recipe is a fun new addition.

 Coloring foods for special occasions is fun, but on a whole foods diet, regular food colorings just do not make the grade.